 Reflecting on actions taken

-If you require any further information about the PYP at SJS please do not hesitate to contact Mrs Hubbard or Mrs Jeynes, the Lead Teachers Curriculum.
+If you require more information about the PYP at SJS, please contact the school.

 Updated: May 2023